kodsmed/1DV-050E-Muscle/documents/Database.md

 ## training_day_set [ id: int8, training_day_id: int8, set: int8 ] pk id

-this table describes the 1:n relationship between a row in training_day and several  set(s) row(s), as an example, what sets are included in "Leg day"
+this table describes the 1:n relationship between a row in training_day and several  set(s) row(s),
+as an example, what sets are included in "Leg day"

 - id is an auto-incremental integer used to identify the tuple,
 - training_day_id is a foreign key to training_day that identifies what training_day the set is added to
 - set is a foreign key that indicates what set is added to the training_day

-## preformed_training_day [ id: int8, created_at: timestampz, owner_uuid: uuid, session_name: text ] pk id
+## performed_training_day [ id: int8, created_at: timestampz, owner_uuid: uuid, session_name: text ] pk id

-this table describes training_day that is preformed in contrast to planned, see training_day as they are identical in every aspect apart from usage.
+this table describes training_day that is preformed in contrast to planned,
+see training_day as they are identical in every aspect apart from usage.

+## performed_training_day_set [ id: int8, training_day_id: int8, set: int8 ] pk id

+this table describes the 1:n relationship between a row in performed_training_day and several set(s) row(s),
+see training_day_set as they are identical in every aspect apart from usage.

 ## program [ id: int8, created_at: timestampz, owner_uuid: uuid, traning_day_id :int8, date: date, status: TRAINING_DAY_STATUS, comment: text ]